sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/hardware_requirements.md

 This guide assumes the following basic hardware capabilities of the user's development environment:

 1. The ability to connect the MaaXBoard to a wired network to which the host machine is also connected.
-Note tha this is only required if the user wishes to perform TFTP transfer of executables from the host environment to the target platform (see **TBD**).
+Note that this is only required if the user wishes to perform TFTP transfer of executables from the host environment to the target platform (see **TBD**).

 2. The ability to connect USB devices (i.e. the USB flash drive and USB SD card reader / writer) to the host machine.